 Do you feel so overwhelmed with real estate terminology that you wonder how you’ll ever buy a house?
-Don’t worry; even though you’re busy being a hero (here’s looking at you teachers, doctors, nurses, medics, firefighters, law enforcement, and military professionals) it’s fairly easy to read up and understand one of the confusing terms- Private Mortgage Insurance (PMI).
+Don’t worry; even though you’re busy being a hero, it’s fairly easy to read up and understand one of the confusing terms- Private Mortgage Insurance (PMI).
 Let’s take a look at private mortgage insurance, and what it means when you’re buying a home.

 What is Private Mortgage Insurance?